SanjeetJagdale/Portfolio/README.md

 ## WORK EXPERIENCE ##
 ---------------------------------------
+- #### TELUS INTERNATIONAL – Analyst – Remote
+Research using online tools to determine and judge the intent and accuracy of queries.
+Applying market knowledge with provided guidelines to judge the relevance and intent of task information.

+- #### FIVERR/UPWORK – Data Analyst and Visualization – Freelance
+I offer expertly crafted, interactive dashboards using Power BI, Tableau, and Excel, tailored to your unique data needs.
+Data cleaning using Excel and SQL.

-- #### ACCENTURE – Data Analytics and Visualization Virtual Experience In this program By Accenture, I contributed to the project by conducting data cleaning, data modeling, and visualization I identified the most popular content categories through data-driven insights Through a PowerPoint presentation, I effectively communicated our analysis process showcasing knowledge in storytelling
+- #### ACCENTURE – Data Analytics and Visualization Virtual Internship In this program By Accenture, I contributed to the project by conducting data cleaning, data modeling, and visualization I identified the most popular content categories through data-driven insights Through a PowerPoint presentation, I effectively communicated our analysis process showcasing knowledge in storytelling